 Vaccinated people are far less likely to get COVID with symptoms, to get serious COVID-19, to be admitted to hospital, or to pass the virus onto others.

 Yes.
 People who have received two doses of COVID-19 vaccine no longer need to self-isolate if they are identified as a close contact of someone with COVID-19.

-People in these groups will now be able to have their second dose between 8 and 12 weeks, instead of the 11 to 12 weeks as specified in previous guidance.
+In line with the latest guidance, the NHS is now offering second doses between 8 and 12 weeks after the first dose, instead of the 11 to 12 weeks as specified in previous guidance.

 This applies to both the vaccines currently being used (AstraZeneca and Pfizer).